mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 217 - Empty Implementation/readme.md

 class MockMerchantProcessor extends MerchantProcessor {
   processPayment(amount) {
-     // Empty implementation to comply with compiler
+     // Empty implementation to comply with the compiler
      // Won't do anything
   }
 }